 In the wake of the Marathon bombings, Fox News contributor Erik Rush said of Muslims on Twitter, "Yes, they’re evil.
 Let’s kill them all."
 Rush is black.
-Is he calling for renewal of lynching, and the return of the Final Solution, complete with gas chambers?
-Is this America?
-The home of the free, the land of the brave?

 These vile comments are but a few among hundreds of degrading, insulting and filthy online postings, which are read by Muslims here and abroad who become outraged and angry, and in some cases driven to violent revenge, to lash out at those who demean their faith, their family, their culture, their heritage and their honor.
 Better to die than accept dishonor, perhaps better to attack anti-Islamist terrorists with terrorism!